Management of Problematic Drug Users in Hospital

 - Buprenorphine substitute prescription.

-- New psychoactive substances (e.g. synthetics cannabinoids, novel benzodiazepines, synthetic cathinones, stimulants, hallucinogens, cocaine) and serotonin toxicity management.
+- New psychoactive substances (e.g. synthetic cannabinoids, novel benzodiazepines, synthetic cathinones, stimulants, hallucinogens, cocaine) and serotonin toxicity management.

 - For patients with complex needs (e.g. maternity addiction) or challenging behaviours, seek advice from specialists (see Appendix 6 for contact details).